amisu-ctr/Node.js-Express.js/multiplayer pong/README.md

 ## Overview
-a multiplayer Pong game built with Socket.io, Node.js, and Express.
+a multiplayer Pong game built with Socket.io, Node.js Express and HTML Canvas.

 ## How to Run